Skip to content

 Additional implementations

 If you are still unsure about how to implement certain things in your connector, we advise you to have a look at the code of other connectors of the same type.
-Maybe they are already using approach which is suitable for addressing to your problem.
+Maybe they are already using an approach which is suitable for addressing to your problem.

 OpenCTI triggered Connector - Special cases